nhsconnect/FHIR-CDS/pages/explore/api_flag.md

 In the CDS context, ...

-Detailed implementation guidance for an `Flag` resource in the CDS context is given below:
+Detailed implementation guidance for an `Flag` resource in the context of a CDS Encounter Reports is given below:

 <table style="min-width:100%;width:100%">